-Since hiring two music teachers, Mayatan has come a long way.
-The students begin to learn music in first grade, which means they are beginning to accumulate much better understandings of music.
-They practice regularly and learn theory, building up catalogs of songs and practicing on flutes, keyboards, guitars, percussion, and more by the time they leave Mayatan.
+Music plays an important role in Mayatan's curriculum.
+Students begin to learn music in first grade, and as they continue through Primary and Secondary school they practice regularly and learn theory, building up catalogs of songs and practicing on flutes, keyboards, guitars, percussion, and other instruments.

-In addition to helping students hone their creativity, music helps them appreciate and tap into their national culture.
-One of the most important uses of music is at "Día Folklorico," a holiday that celebrates folk music, dance, dress, and other customs.
+Another important event is the "Día Folklorico," a holiday that celebrates Honduran folk music, dance, dress, and other customs.
 From a young age, Mayatan students learn to play traditional songs like "Conozco Honduras" and "Candu," old ballads that describe traditions, daily life, and peasant and folk culture in their country.

 Just because we've progressed, however, doesn't mean that we don't have a long way to go.
 Our music program is outfitted with donated instruments and materials, including books, sheet music, and stereo and PA equipment.
 Find out about our needs and how you can support music at Mayatan.